ShyrenMore/InterviewPrep/Heap/readme.md

 # Operation on heap

-- heapify: create a heap from array
+- heapify: fix the heap having one violation
 - insertion: insert an element in existing heap time complexity O(log N)
 - deletion: deleting the top element of the heap or the highest priority element, and then organizing the heap and returning the element with time complexity O(log N)
 - peek: check or find the most prior element in the heap